ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 SETTINGS schema_inference_make_columns_nullable = 0
 ```

-To confirm the table schema we use the `SHOW CREATE TABLE` command:
+To confirm the table schema, we use the `SHOW CREATE TABLE` command:

 ```sql
 SHOW CREATE TABLE arxiv